 And I knew I wanted to bring that to other people such as yourself—currently through my work as CEO of JRNI Coaching, and through being a feminist scholar, ICF-certified coach and speaker who specializes in the relationship with the self.

 I was meant to lose my way.
 Because it's only after seeing failure after failure—from career to relationships—that I found myself.

 I thought I was going to be a screenwriter.
 Glad I didn't become one.
 Instead, I clocked in thousands of hours studying and working in therapy school, rehabs, for-profit and nonprofit centers.
 And that's when I finally made sense of my story.

 I used my Seeker character strengths as my compass in my journey of self-discovery.
 My love for connecting with people shone through my string of failures.
 And I stumbled upon that elusive special something that I couldn't have discovered had I not gotten lost: a sense of purpose.

 I found a novel way of helping people not only as a licensed marriage and family therapist but as a life coach.
 And I want to share that with you so you can build a life that you love.

 Our shared love of coaching and helping others brought us together almost a decade ago.
 But the coaching programs we wanted didn't exist then, and so we knew we had to create one that would have resonated to us as humans.

 Keep reading, and we'll show you a sneak peek of how we teach the techniques and methods that have helped our clients make progress in their own lives.

 Boy, oh boy, are you gonna be rewarded for your dedication!
 Now that you're part of the JRNI Coaching fam, you'll be the first to know whenever we come up with more ways to serve our community.

-Let's talk, and come up with a game plan to take your coaching dreams and make them a reality.
+Connect with us on our free workshop and learn more about the game plan to take your coaching dreams and make them a reality.